 tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Sandalwood is one of the world’s most valuable and sought-after trees, prized for its fragrant heartwood and high-value essential oil.
-From temple carvings and incense to luxury perfumes and cosmeceuticals, demand for sandalwood continues to grow while natural stands decline.
+From temple carvings and incense to luxury perfumes and cosmeceuticals, demand continues to grow while natural stands decline.

 This imbalance between rising global demand and limited legal supply has opened the door to well-managed sandalwood plantations as a serious opportunity for farmers, landowners, and long-term investors.
 With careful site selection, the right host plants, and smart geometric layouts, sandalwood can become the cornerstone of a diversified tree plantation portfolio.